gingerbread1468/TwitterToMongoWithNodeExample/README.md

 # TwitterToMongoWithNodeExample
-A short example of accessing Twitter with a node app and inserting the found documents into MongoDB
+A short example of accessing Twitter with a node app, searching for documents, and inserting the found documents into MongoDB